University of Dundee: Archive Services

 The university's Archive Services was established in 1976 and maintains the University of Dundee's manuscripts and records collections.
 The archives hold a wide range of material relating to the university and its predecessor institutions and to individuals associated with the university.
 Archive Services also holds a number of records relating to individuals, businesses and organizations based in the Tayside area.
 The records held include a substantial number of business archives relating to the jute and linen industry in Dundee and West Bengal, records of other businesses including the archives of the Alliance Trust and the department store G. L. Wilson, the records of the Brechin Diocese of the Scottish Episcopal Church, the Michael Peto photographic collection and the NHS Tayside Archive.
 Archive Services' other collections include the archives of Dundee Repertory Theatre and the papers of the Great War poet Joseph Johnston Lee.
 In addition to material relating to the local area, the archives have a number of documents relating to other countries, especially India.
 The Archives also hold the records of the Glasite Church.

 The archives also house some special book collections.
 These include rare books relating to local history and the Joan Auld Memorial Collection, an important collection of labour history books donated to the university in 1996 in memory of Joan Auld, the first university archivist, who had died in a climbing accident the previous year.

 Archive Services also runs an ongoing oral history project to record the memories of individuals who have lived and worked in Dundee and hold public events to promote the project.

-Controversies

-In 2019, the University of Dundee was publicly accused of discrimination and hatefulness by a foreign disabled student.